Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCoreApplication-arguments-f.rst

 On Windows, the list is built from the argc and argv parameters only if modified argv/argc parameters are passed to the constructor.
 In that case, encoding problems might occur.

-Otherwise, the  are constructed from the return value of `GetCommandLine() <http://msdn2.microsoft.com/en-us/library/ms683156(VS.85).aspx>`_.
-As a result of this, the string given by .at(0) might not be the program name on Windows, depending on how the application was started.
+Otherwise, the arguments() are constructed from the return value of `GetCommandLine() <https://docs.microsoft.com/en-us/windows/win32/api/processenv/nf-processenv-getcommandlinea>`_.
+As a result of this, the string given by arguments().at(0) might not be the program name on Windows, depending on how the application was started.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QCoreApplication.applicationFilePath`, :sip:ref:`~PyQt6.QtCore.QCommandLineParser`.